 The Honda CR-V is a large family SUV that’s reasonably roomy and more comfortable than a VW Tiguan.
 You can get it with petrol and diesel engines, two or four-wheel drive and either a manual or automatic gearbox.

-Unfortunately, little was done to perk up the CR-V’s rather subdued interior.
+Unfortunately, little was done to perk up the rather subdued Honda CR-V interior.
 It’s by no means boring – and there are loads of soft-touch plastics on the dashboard and doors – but both the VW Tiguan and Toyota RAV4 come with more eye-catching cabins.

 Thankfully, the CR-V’s comfortable seats help it claw back some points.
-All models get height adjustment and backache-reducing lumbar support for the driver as standard and there’s loads of head and legroom.
+Every Honda CR-V gets height adjustment and backache-reducing lumbar support for the driver as standard and there’s loads of head and legroom.

 The back seats are pretty spacious, too.
 There isn’t quite as much legroom as you get in a Tiguan but the Honda’s wide central seat, flat floor and plentiful shoulder room mean it’s better for carrying three abreast.